sasozivanovic/memoize/README.md

 https://www.latex-project.org/lppl.txt and version 1.3c or later is part of all distributions of LaTeX version 2008 or later.

-This work has the LPPL maintenance status `maintained'.
-The Current Maintainer of this work is Sašo Živanović (saso.zivanovic@guest.arnes.si).
+This work has the LPPL maintenance status `maintained`.
+The Current Maintainer of this work is Sašo Živanović (`saso.zivanovic@guest.arnes.si`).